Podcast: Play in new window

 The articles review the economic impact of low-cost mobile handsets for commerce, pre-paid vs. post-paid mobile services, new data services that boost business, China’s emergence in wireless telecommunications services and handset manufacturing, mobile phones for financial transactions and Internet access as the voice markets become saturated.

 The six articles provide a broad perspective on wireless growth within the developing world.
-The striking disparity between mobile in developed and developing nations is humbling.
+The striking disparity between mobile phone growth in developed and developing nations is humbling.
 While mobile users in the United States, Europe and Asia enjoy the benefits of affordable voice and data services, most of the rest of the world is only beginning to prosper from voice services.

 In Africa, one woman’s life improved with a single mobile phone.
 She micro-financed a loan to pay for the phone and small antenna.
-Earning a small amount of money from each phone call, she was able to build a sustainable business by buying a second phone.
+Earning a little amount of money from each phone call, she was able to build a sustainable business by buying a second phone.

 Cell Phones Growing Rapidly Worldwide